geoserver/geoserver/doc/en/user/docs/data/app-schema/feature-chaining.md

           <gml:name codeSpace="urn:cgi:classifierScheme:GSV:GeologicalUnitName">Yaugher Volcanic Group</gml:name>
           <gml:name codeSpace="urn:cgi:classifierScheme:GSV:MappedFeatureReference">gu.25678</gml:name>

 If this is the "one" side of a one-to-many or many-to-one database relationship, we can use the feature id as the source expression field, as you can see in above examples.
-See `one_to_many_relationship.JPG`{.interpreted-text role="download"} as an illustration.
+See [one_to_many_relationship.JPG](one_to_many_relationship.JPG) as an illustration.

 If we have a many-to-many relationship, we have to use one denormalized view for either side of the nesting.
 This means we can either use the feature id as the referenced field, or assign a column to serve this purpose.
-See `many_to_many_relationship.JPG`{.interpreted-text role="download"} as an illustration.
+See [many_to_many_relationship.JPG](many_to_many_relationship.JPG) as an illustration.

 !!! note